lucifer7/spring-cloud-demo/README.md

 Storage of Zipkin support in-memory, MySQL, Elasticsearch, etc.
 Zipkin servers don't share states or config, so they run as cluster.
 (I guess they just run in parallel.
 How clients reach to every nodes of cluster?)

+### 7. Spring Cloud Stream
+Allow apps to communicate by input and output _channels_.
+Provide Binder for Rabbit MQ and Kafka.
+Where do channels connect?
+Properties define _destination_(Kafka topic or RabbitMQ exchange)

 ## Note
 1. Do NOT use default package, recommended com.example.module.
 Locate main application class in root package.
-2. The cloud may require other supporting server, like MQ, storage.
+2. The cloud may require other supporting server, like stream, storage.
 3. For simplicity, many modules are run in singleton, in product env may need to run as cluster.